Oh Canada! CBD Oil 101 – An Introduction to Cannabidiol

 CBD, the new kid on the medicinal block.

-CBD has exploded onto the market in the last couple years, appearing in everything from sports drinks, to pet treats, to beauty products, to medicinal “confections” formulated to fight pain, anxiety and other conditions.
+In Canada, CBD oil has exploded onto the market in the last couple years, appearing in everything from sports drinks, to pet treats, to beauty products, to medicinal “confections” formulated to fight pain, anxiety and other conditions.
 You can eat it, drink it, drop it under your tongue, slather it onto your skin, smoke it or vape it.
 But one thing you can’t do is get high on it.
 While CBD comes from the cannabis plant—the same plant that produces marijuana—it has no psychoactive properties.
 In fact, it can even inhibit the compound that gets you high—THC—from working.
 This is why some people like to use THC and CBD together.
 CBD emphasizes THC’s medicinal properties while inhibiting the psychoactive ones.

 Though there is a tremendous amount of anecdotal evidence on the web from CBD users claiming it has helped them, the science as to exactly how it helps is still unclear.
 That’s because, despite cannabis being used as medicine for over 4000 years, prohibition in Canada and the US up until 2018 made studying the compound difficult, if not impossible.